electric-eloquence/feplet-vs-patternlab-php/README.md

 This Feplet/Fepper vs. Pattern Lab comparison really just tests their abilities at compiling and rendering templates—lots of them.
 At heart, this is really just a template engine benchmark test.
-(Pattern Lab for PHP brilliantly extends Mustache functionality, and is the sole source of inspiration for Feplet.)
+(Pattern Lab PHP's extension of basic Mustache templating is the sole source of inspiration for Feplet.)

 The templates to be compiled and rendered are in the `source` directory under each respective application.
 These directories are identical.
 They each contain